zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 </table>

-#### Enable Dual-stream Mode (enableDualStreamMode)
+#### Enables Dual-stream Mode (enableDualStreamMode)

 ```
 - (int)enableDualStreamMode:(BOOL)enabled;
 ```

 This method sets the stream mode to single- (default) or dual-stream mode.
-After it is enabled, the receiver can choose to receive the high stream, that is, high-resolution high-bitrate video stream, or low stream, that is, low-resolution low-bitrate video stream.
+After `enabled` is set as `YES`, the receiver can choose to receive the high-stream (high-resolution high-bitrate) or low-stream (low-resolution low-bitrate) video.

 <table>
 <colgroup>